What is the Lovaas Program?

-The Lovaas Program was developed in the early 1980s at the University of California as part of a research project focusing on young people with autism spectrum disorder (ASD).
+The Lovaas Program was developed in the early 1980s at the University of California in the United States as part of a research project focusing on young autistic people.
 It’s named after the researcher, Ivar Lovaas.
 It was originally known as the UCLA Young Autism Project model.

 What is the idea behind the Lovaas Program?

-The Lovaas Program is based on the principles of Applied Behaviour Analysis (ABA) and the idea that skills can be taught in a systematic way to improve children’s behaviour.
+The Lovaas Program is based on the principles of Applied Behaviour Analysis (ABA) and the idea that skills can be taught in a systematic way to encourage new behaviour.
 As children get better at a skill, they feel encouraged and use the skill more often.